MattSurabian/pact/README.md

 immediately know [which chunk of bytes to decrypt first](https://github.com/MattSurabian/msg/blob/master/decrypter.go#L43-L59) in order to learn the key necessary to decrypt the original message.

-### Isn't Combining Cryptographic Method Insecure?
+### Isn't Combining Cryptographic Methods Insecure?
 Combining, yes.
 Concatenating, no. We assume that both AES-256-GCM and NaCl are PRPs(pseudo-random-permutations) or at worst PRFs (pseudo-random-functions); which is to say the output they produce is sufficiently indistinguishable from actual random output.
 The concatenation of two pseudo-random blocks is itself pseudo random.
 All parallelizable